 - Security: We respect the security of your data and treat it in accordance with the law.

-- International: We do not usually transfer your personal information outside the EEA but if we do, you can expect an adequate degree of protection in respect of your personal information.
+- International: We do not usually transfer your personal information outside the UK but if we do, you can expect an adequate degree of protection in respect of your personal information.

 1.1 We are required to explain why we are asking for information about you, how we intend to use the information you provide and whether we will share this with anyone else, and how we will keep it safe